VladimirToth/Demo/README.md

 This is our simple application for windows 8.1

-Team members are: Vlado, Marian, Erik, and Peter
+Team members are: Vlado, Majo, Erik, and Peter

 We have to assign work to each other.

-erik - json file or c# code which creates json
+peter - json file or c# code which creates json

+majo - splashscreen, porovnanie casov

+vlado - hlavna funkcionalita, vyber nastupnej zastavky, vyber destinacie, vypocet ceny listka